-- ✓ To report internally to Worcester State University, please contact the Office of Human Resources (HR) at hr@worcester.edu or 508-929-8117; or the Office of Diversity and inclusion at diversity@worcester.edu or 508-929-8053. - ✓ To report to the state directly, there are several statewide hotlines that are anonymous and are staffed by individuals trained in receiving such information; they include: - Office of the Attorney General-Fair Labor Helpline: 617-727-3465, to report violations of minimum wage and overtime laws and requirements for timely payment of wages. - Office of the Inspector General- 800-322-1323, to report suspected fraud, waste, or abuse in government. - Public Employee Retirement Administration Commission (PERAC): 800-445-3266.
+- ✓ To report to the state directly, there are several statewide hotlines that are anonymous and are staffed by individuals trained in receiving such information; they include: - Office of the Attorney General-Fair Labor Helpline: 617-727-3465, to report violations of minimum wage and overtime laws and requirements for timely payment of wages. - Office of the Inspector General 800-322-1323, to report suspected fraud, waste, or abuse in government. - Public Employee Retirement Administration Commission (PERAC): 800-445-3266.
 If you have reason to believe that public pension fraud may have occurred or is about to occur, notify PERAC's Fraud Prevention Unit.
 You can call 800-445-3266, file a written Referral Report of Potential Fraud, or email PensionFraud@per.state.ma.us. - Office of the State Auditor: 617-727-6200, for state agencies to report variances, shortages or thefts of funds or property. - Division of Unemployment Assistance: 800-354-9927 to report unreported wages or persons collecting benefits while working.